quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 The `datagram_data_moved` event is used to indicate when QUIC Datagram Frame data (see {{!RFC9221}}) moves between the different layers.
 This helps make clear the flow of data, how long data remains in various buffers, and the overheads introduced by individual layers.
-The event has Base importance level;
+The event has Base importance level.
-see {{Section 9.2 of QLOG-MAIN}}.

 This event relates to datagram data only.
 There are no packet or frame headers and length values in the `length` or `raw` fields MUST reflect that.